 The following websites are excellent sources of information on public and commercial patent databases.

-Explore 65 million patent documents from more than 51 regional and national patent offices.
+The official database of the World Intellectual Property Organization (WIPO).
+Explore 100 million patent documents from more than 75 regional and national patent offices.
 Major national collections include Canada, China, European Patent Office, Japan, Korea, Russia, the U.K and U.S.

 SciFinder provides access to more than 100 years of chemistry and related science information through the combined coverage of Chemical Abstracts and MEDLINE.
 SciFinder includes patents from 65 patent issuing authorities worldwide.
 As of June 2013, approximately 23.5% of the records in SciFinder are patents.